AdaCore/gnatstudio/docs/users_guide/projects.rst

 request an update.

-You can change the list of possible values for a configuration variable at any time by clicking on the button to the far left of the variable's name.
+You can change the list of possible values for a configuration variable at any time by clicking on the :guilabel:`edit` button in the local toolbar.
 This will pop up the same dialog that is used to create new variables.
 This dialog also allows you to change the name of the scenario variable.
 This name is the same as the environment variable that is used to set the initial value of the scenario variable.

 .. index:: removing variable

-Removing a variable is done by clicking on the button immediately to the left of the variable's name.
+Removing a variable is done by clicking the :guilabel:`remove` the button in the local toolbar, after selecting the variable.
 GPS will then display a confirmation dialog.

 If you confirm that you want to delete the variable, GPS will simply remove the variable, and from now on act as if the variable always had the value it had when it was deleted.

+.. index:: project; extending
 .. _Extending_Projects:

 Extending Projects
 ==================

-.. index:: projects, extending

 Description of extending projects
 ---------------------------------